argoproj/argo-cd/docs/proposals/server-side-apply.md

 What ArgoCD controller should do in case of conflict?
 Just force the sync and log warnings (like some other controllers do?)

+#### Conclusion
+The first version should use the force flag and override even if there are conflicts.
+We could improve and add other options once there is a use case.

 ### [Q-2] Should we support multiple managers?
 Should Server-Side Apply support in ArgoCD be implemented allowing multiple managers for the same controller? ([more details][10])